 6. Plan your meals for the week to reduce food waste and avoid pre-packaged processed food which usually comes in plastic.

-7. Refuse plastic straws; carry your own metal straws which can be purchased online.
+7. Refuse plastic straws; carry your own metal or bamboo straws which can be purchased online.
 Check out www.theecostrawcompany.com

 8. If you intend to buy a take-away hot drink bring your own reusable cup; this can earn you a discount too.
 There are lots of styles including collapsible so they don't take up too much space in your bag.